hilbix/tino/howto/debian/buildpackage.md

 However this is beyond the scope of this document.
 This here only explains how to build a Debian package from Debian package source when the source stems from somewhere else.

 Because I think this is the main use:  Grab a package from some existing Debian etc. distro and implant it into some older or other (Debian based) system.
+Or checkout an existing Debian package from `git` and compile it.